saikokami/PoERegexSwitch/README.md

 ## How It Works

-1. Clone or download the repository to your local machine.
+1. **Clone or download the repository to your local machine.**

-2. Configure the custom regular expressions: Open the `npc_patterns.py` file and add your own regular expressions for each NPC in the `npc_patterns` dictionary.
-For example:
+2. **Configure the custom regular expressions:**
+   Open the `main.py` file and modify the `npc_patterns` dictionary.
+Add your own regular expressions for each NPC following this format:

    ```python
    npc_patterns = {
        "Clarissa": r"Pattern for Clarissa's items",